 On the commercial side, MagicDraw also understands OCL and allows you to write (only boolean) OCL queries to test them.

-Enterprise architect is also able to check the proper syntax of OCL expressions added to UML models.
+Enterprise architect can also check the proper syntax of OCL expressions added to UML models.

 Experimental OCL tools